pagar-ani/Predictive-Model-for-House-Rent-Delhi/README.md

 ## Overview

 This project represents a practical application of data science principles to engineer a predictive model for residential rental prices in Delhi.
 It was undertaken to demonstrate skills in data analysis, technological implementation, and methodical research to derive actionable insights from complex datasets.
-The work showcases project management capabilities and the application of knowledge from academic coursework and a Data Analytics certification to identify and understand market dynamics.
+The work showcases the application of knowledge from academic coursework and a Data Analytics certification to identify and understand market dynamics.

 ## Problem Statement